A stunning organic balloon garland doesn’t have to be difficult.

 I’d recommend watching the video that shows how I made the long Christmas balloon garland so you can understand the basics.
 Visual instructions are also available below.
 The key is to master the tying motion.
 Once you have that down you’ll be a balloon garland making master.

-Don’t forget to sign up to my YouTube channel by clicking here:
+And please sign up to my YouTube channel by clicking here:

 Step 1: Inflate any 2 balloons at once with the double air pump and tie them together tight.
 The sizes don’t matter.
 The balloons don’t all have to be inflated to the same size.
 Actually it’s better if they’re not.
 Inflate one big and one small, one small and one medium.
 Mix sizes and colors in no predictable manner.
 That’s why it’s organic!